 This is undoubtedly what motivates a director who is as forthcoming and as strongly attached to stage work to constantly come back to pit himself with the same determination against the heavy and slow mechanics of opera: it is here where the finest machinery is to be found.
 It is here where a hundred people, each clad in different costume, can together make up a gigantic living picture within lavish decors, which moreover the director enjoys setting in motion on a revolving stage to show off every angle.
 The visual ideas developed within the framework of the theatre, a medium more conducive to experimentation, find a place of expansion and fulfillment on the monumental stages such as the Bastille - thus the threadlike architectures of Mille francs de récompense (Thousand francs reward) by Hugo is subsequently dilated inside the gigantic backdrop of Bellini’s Il Puritani (the Puritans): the scenographic idea lends itself to the game and comes to life on stage.
 Conversely, the style of big images devised at the opera in turn leaves its imprint on the more intimate creations for the theatre.
 Such is the case in Macbeth in which the actors seem lost in the oversized architecture and furniture.
 Like all creators who are excessively fertile, Laurent Pelly and his collaborators adapt and develop the subject matter of each production in the following one, in effect building links between forms and genres that seemed doomed to exist in their own world and for their own audience, without ever meeting.

-Despite his constant presence on major opera stages, since 2008 Laurent Pelly is, alongside Agathe Mélinand, co-director of the National Theatre Toulouse (TNT): it is not enough, as the saying goes, to "keep a foot" in the theatre.
+Despite his constant presence on major opera stages, Laurent Pelly was at the helm of the National Theater of Toulouse, alongside Agathe Mélinand, from 2008 to 2017.
+It is not enough as the saying goes, to "keep a foot" in the theatre.
 He needs to maintain a direct relationship with the public, one that is as authentic as possible.
 He uses this connection, paying constant attention to it, so as to continue the adventure that started within him thirty five years ago.
 Do "professional opera directors" exist?
 Despite his obvious profession, Laurent Pelly does not intend to become one: he prefers to envisage, non-exclusively, his work in the lyric medium as a natural extension of his activity as a man of the theatre, in an approach of imperturbable regularity and versatility.
 Whether he devotes himself to the world of drama or that of opera, he tries to push their known boundaries with the same curiosity, undertaking the least-staged works of Hugo, Goldoni, Rameau, Massenet, Chabrier and Bellini.